 - Some of the scientists who study kissing (there is a word for them: philematologists) believe that we haven’t always entangled our lips together for pleasure.
 They say it is a learnt activity, based on how we feed and comfort our young.

 - Other scientists who study kissing (also philematologists) think that we have always kissed and that we do it to test whether prospective mates ‘taste’ right (in other words, women, apparently, subconsciously prefer the scent of men whose genes for certain immune system proteins are different from their own).

 - Some non-scientists think we have always done it just because it feels nice.
-Kissing releases happy hormones and is actually quite an effective stress reliever.
+Kissing releases happy hormones and is actually quite an effective stress reliever, just like CBD for stress relief.
 But then why don’t cats do it?
 Cats get stressed too.